 View of Macau from Monte Fort

 I’m often asked whether it is worthwhile visiting Macau, and my answer is always, “it depends”.
-If you are planning a day trip from Hong Kong and it is your first time to Hong Kong then I do not recommend taking on a day trip to Macau.
+If you are planning a day trip from Hong Kong and it is your first time to Hong Kong then I do not necessarily recommend taking on a day trip to Macau.
 There are so many unique things to do in Hong Kong that are probably not in your guidebook, and I encourage you to explore Hong Kong to the fullest if you are short on time.

 However, if it is not your first time to Hong Kong and you are looking for fun day trips for a change of scenery then it’s worth checking out Macau seeing as it is an easy 1 hour ferry ride away.
-You can either stop by for the day (ferries run nearly 24 hours) or spend a night at one of the many hotels in Macau.
+You can either stop by for the day (ferries run nearly 24 hours) or spend a night or two at one of the many hotels in Macau.

 Colonial buildings in Macau

-One of my most important tips for visiting Macau is that you are mindful of your expectations – though it is often referred to as the “Las Vegas of Asia” it doesn’t quite compare in terms of entertainment offerings.
-There is only 1 main show that you can check out, The House of Dancing Water, and the gambling isn’t as exciting – you’ll find that the betting limits can be extremely high.
+There is only 1 main performance show that you can check out, The House of Dancing Water (which has since been suspended but rumored to be returning in late 2024), and the gambling isn’t as exciting – you’ll find that the betting limits can be extremely high.
 It doesn’t lend itself to a fun few hands of Black Jack without having to hit up the ATM.

 Egg tart in Macau